 There are clinical research trials for most types of cancer, and every stage of the disease.
 Clinical trials are designed to determine the value of specific treatments.
 Trials are often designed to treat a certain stage of cancer, either as the first form of treatment offered or as an option for treatment after other treatments have failed to work.
 They can be used to evaluate medications or treatments to prevent cancer, detect it earlier, or help manage side effects.
 Clinical trials are extremely important in furthering our knowledge of the disease.
 It is through clinical trials that we know what we do today, and many exciting new therapies are currently being tested.
 Talk to your provider about participating in clinical trials in your area.
 You can also explore currently open clinical trials using the OncoLink Clinical Trials Matching Service.

 Follow-up Care and Survivorship

 If a person is still smoking after treatment, he or she should be encouraged and supported to quit.
-Patients who continue to smoke are at a significantly increased risk of developing a recurrence or a second cancer, either in the head and neck or elsewhere.
+Patients who continue to smoke are at a much higher risk of developing a recurrence or second cancer, either in the head and neck or elsewhere.

 Resources for More Information

 Provides information and resources for oral cancer patients and oral cancer prevention.